openstack/keystone/doc/source/configuration.rst

 specify ``key_size``, ``valid_days`` and ``ca_key`` as they
 will be ignored.

-The basic workflow for using a signing certificate issed by an external CA involves:
+The basic workflow for using a signing certificate issued by an external CA involves:

 1. `Request Signing Certificate from External CA`_
-2. convert certificate and private key to PEM if needed
+2. Convert certificate and private key to PEM if needed
 3. `Install External Signing Certificate`_